Special Educational Needs and Disabilities (SEND)

 How accessible is the school environment?

 At Parklee we have a number of children for whom English is not their first language.
-We work closely with the EMAS team to ensure that all EAL children are assessed when they first start school and support is provided by specialist staff where needed.
-The EMAS team will provide translators during induction visits and also for meetings with school staff or other outside agencies.
-School will translate letters for parents when needed and staff have access to Google Translate, the EMAS website and other methods to ensure both important and general information is communicated with parents effectively in their first language.
+We work closely with the EMTAS team to ensure that all EAL children are assessed when they first start school and support is provided by specialist staff where needed.
+The EMTAS team will provide translators during induction visits and also for meetings with school staff or other outside agencies.
+School will translate letters for parents when needed and staff have access to Google Translate, the EMTAS website and other methods to ensure both important and general information is communicated with parents effectively in their first language.

 Where specialist equipment or facilities are needed as part of a support plan, these can be provided for children with special educational needs.
 However, parents will need to sign an agreement for the loan of these items and they will be securely stored in school, unless otherwise agreed.